RohanAwhad/residency_hackathon/README.md

     - Any new row added here would trigger a notification to a channel, and python would be listening to that channel, so it will get on it ASAP.
   - Should I just go with threading?
 At the end of the day, its mostly that only.
     - I can use a dict { paper_url: thread }
+2. Given a paper_url and reference_id, search, download, parse and do QA for 3 questions on the reference paper